The length spectrum of holomorphic quadratic differential metrics

-A leaf $\Tilde{h}\in \Tilde{A}$ is called a \textit{boundary leaf} if there exists a nonsingular point $x\in \Tilde{h}$ and a half-disk neighborhood $U_x$ of $x$ with diameter lying on $\Tilde{h}$, such that $U_x\cap \Tilde{A}$ contains only the diameter of $U_x$.
-Note that we only require the existence of such points because for cone-asymptotic leaves, it may happen that some points are boundary points, but some are not.
+Recall that a boundary point of a subset $S\subset T$ is a point in $S$ such that every neighborhood containing this point has nonempty intersection with $T\setminus S$.
+Now consider the subset $\tilde{A}\subset\tilde{S}$.
+A leaf $\tilde{h}\in \tilde{A}$ is called a \textit{boundary leaf} if there exists a nonsingular boundary point in $\tilde{h}$.
+Note that we only require the existence of such points because for cone-asymptotic leaves, it may happen that some points are boundary points, but other points of the same leaf are not boundary points.
 Similarly, we can define the \textit{boundary geodesic} of a geodesic lamination.